valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ### Active Registration

-In this state the service is waiting for agent operators to register their agent instances on the service.
+The service is waiting for agent operators to register their agent instances.

 **Available actions:**